What is the Medical Monitoring Project (MMP)?

 - Medical record abstraction: Trained medical record abstractors collect additional information from the patient’s medical chart, which complements the data collected during the interview.

 The success of MMP depends on the patients selected to participate and by the assistance of providers and facilities providing HIV care around the state.
 Maximum participation by patients and providers will increase the likelihood of obtaining information that is truly representative of the HIV population in Virginia.

 Protocols are strictly followed at the local and national level to ensure the integrity, confidentiality and security of all MMP data.
 All information collected is kept confidential, including health care facility, health care provider, and patient names.
 Facility, provider, and patient names are not sent to CDC and are not used in any reports.
 Names or other identifying information are not collected.

 Community Advisory Board (CAB)

 A Community Advisory Board (CAB) advises the Virginia MMP program.
 Its members represent different regions of the state and demographically diverse populations.
 CAB members provide feedback regarding MMP operational considerations and facilitate program awareness and participation.
-If you are interested in joining Virginia’s CAB, Contact Us.
+If you are interested in joining Virginia’s CAB, visit the Get Involved page.